Winter Decorating : Snow, Stars and Glistening Crystal

-I’d planned to write about a comedy show I’d been to, or a visit with a friend that took place last week, however, catching a cold kept me from experiencing those pleasures.
+I’d planned to write about a visit with a friend that took place last week, however, catching a cold kept me from experiencing that pleasure.
 Instead, I stayed close to home, and so, here are some photos of what that currently looks like.

 As you may have noticed, I enjoy decorating for holidays, returning everything to, pretty well, exactly the way it was before afterward.
 But, this year I intend to shake things up more, moving items around and pulling seldom seen treasures out of cupboards.
 So, after taking down the Valentine things, I put together this Wintery look, using things I already had around the house.
 There are many thrifted items in the mix, along with gifts, family memorabilia and a surprising number of things rescued from other people’s trash.
 (It’s quite common to find boxes of good stuff beside the sidewalks in Toronto, with the intention being you take what you want.)